Enda Walsh: Working life

-Many of Walsh's plays including Disco Pigs, Bedbound, Small Things, Chatroom, New Electric Ballroom, The Walworth Farce, Penelope and Misterman, have been translated into more than 20 languages and have had productions throughout Europe and in Australia, New Zealand and the US.
+Walsh's plays, including Disco Pigs, Bedbound, Small Things, Chatroom, New Electric Ballroom, The Walworth Farce, Penelope and Misterman, have been translated into more than 20 languages and have had productions throughout Europe and in Australia, New Zealand and the US.

 His play Ballyturk premiered in 2014, produced by Landmark Productions and Galway International Arts Festival starring Cillian Murphy, Stephen Rea and Mikel Murfi, and played in Dublin, Cork and London in the same year.
 In 2017, the production was revived at the Abbey Theatre and in early 2018 played at St. Ann's Warehouse in Brooklyn, NY.
 In this revival Tadhg Murphy played 1, Mikel Murfi returned as 2 and Olwen Fouere played 3.
 Three members of the Gleeson family (Brendan, Domhnall and Brian) played the lead roles in The Walworth Farce produced by Landmark Productions at the Olympia Theatre, Dublin, in their first theatrical production together.
 He adapted Roald Dahl's book The Twits for the theatre with its first production in April–May 2015.
 An opera entitled The Last Hotel, with music by Donnacha Dennehy, a co-production between Landmark Productions and Wide Open Opera, premiered in the Edinburgh International Festival in August 2015, played in the Dublin Theatre Festival in September 2015 and started an international tour beginning in Royal Opera House, London, in October 2015.
-He wrote a musical play with David Bowie entitled Lazarus, which premiered at the New York Theatre Workshop (Off-Broadway) from mid-November 2015 to mid-January 2016.
-The UK production opened at the Kings Cross Theatre in London on 25 October 2016, ending 22 January 2017.
+He wrote a musical play with David Bowie entitled Lazarus, which ran for two months at the New York Theatre Workshop (Off-Broadway) beginning in late 2015.
+The UK production ran for three months the following October at the Kings Cross Theatre in London.

-The Galway International Arts Festival has played host to a new departure for Walsh, involving art installation rooms with audio monologues, including Room 303 featuring the voice of Niall Buggy (2014), A Girl's Bedroom featuring the voice of Charlie Murphy (2015), Kitchen featuring the voice of Eileen Walsh (2016) and Bathroom featuring the voice of Paul Reid (2017).
+The Galway International Arts Festival hosted a project of Walsh's involving art installation rooms with audio monologues, including Room 303 featuring the voice of Niall Buggy (2014), A Girl's Bedroom featuring the voice of Charlie Murphy (2015), Kitchen featuring the voice of Eileen Walsh (2016) and Bathroom featuring the voice of Paul Reid (2017).
 These installations have also been shown in the Kennedy Arts Centre, Washington (May 2016) and the Irish Arts Center, New York (May 2017).

 Walsh wrote the book of the musical Sing Street adapted from the film of the same name written by John Carney.
 Like Once, the musical was produced at New York Theatre Workshop, with performances beginning in December 2019.
 The musical was slated for a spring 2020 Broadway premiere before being postponed by the COVID-19 pandemic.